 Your personal data will only be used by our employees.
 These employees are always careful with your data and will only use it for the purpose specified and with your previous consent.

 Data management on behalf of our organisation

-Your personal data is also used by our web designer and mail provider: Bond, Rotterdam, the Netherlands.
-This organisation has developed our website and provides our mail server and ensure that these work properly.
+Your personal data is also used by our web designers: Bond, Rotterdam, the Netherlands and Learning Technology Services, Dublin.
+These organisations have developed components of our websites and ensure that these work properly.
 They ensure that your data is always handled with care.

 Data transfer for commercial or marketing purposes